 When stress catches up with you, when you start to feel anxious, irritated and or fearful because of it then take 2 minutes.
 Sit down.
 Breathe through your nose and do it rather deeply with your belly.

 Focus on just for your breathing for those 2 minutes.
 This will calm your mind down and you can resume your work in a more focused and relaxed mood after that.

 5. Open up your senses to what is here now.

 Do so by sitting down for 2 minutes.
 See what is right in front of you.
 Listen to the birds and cars outside.
-Feel the spring sun shining in through the window onto your clothes and skin.
+Feel the winter sun shining in through the window onto your clothes and skin.
 Sense the small draft from one of the windows.
-Smell the flowers and trees that have started to bloom.

 Be here fully with all your senses for those 2 minutes.
-This will calm your mind and body down.
-Thinking will become easier and an optimistic viewpoint will feel more natural.
+This will relax your mind and body.
+Thinking will become easier.
+And an optimistic viewpoint will feel more natural.

 6. When you feel the need to judge someone tap into understanding instead.